jennykcw/sales-performance-dashboard/README.md

 ---

-*Insight summaries, recommendations and dashboard visuals will be added in upcoming stages.*
+*Dashboard visuals will be added in upcoming stages.*